Random models for singular SPDEs: Convergence of the BHZ model

 for $\tau\in\mcB^-$.
 To prove these bounds from the previous bounds we note that the scaling bound \eqref{EqScalingBoundExpectation} from Proposition \ref{PropBoundDerivatives} holds if the kernel $K$ behaved not as $\vert z\vert_{\frak{s}}^{-1}$, as $z$ goes to $0$, but as $\vert z\vert_{\frak{s}}^{-1-\eta}$, for $\eta>0$ small enough.
 Recall from Proposition 10.17 of \cite{Hai14} the bound

-As in Section 5.2 of Hairer \& Pardoux work \cite{HP} one can decompose $\overline{\sf \Pi}_{z}^\epsilon \tau - \overline{\sf \Pi}_{z}^{\epsilon'}$ as a telescopic sum where we replace one after the other the $\zeta^\epsilon$ by the $\zeta^{\epsilon'}$.
-This amounts to replacing some convolution operators with $\rho^\epsilon$ by the corresponding convolution operator with $\rho^{\epsilon'}$, so the corresponding term in the telescopic sum involves the difference of two terms that differ at only one place.
+As in Section 5.2 of Hairer \& Pardoux work \cite{HP} one can decompose $\overline{\sf \Pi}_{z}^\epsilon \tau - \overline{\sf \Pi}_{z}^{\epsilon'}$ as a telescoping sum where we replace one after the other the $\zeta^\epsilon$ by the $\zeta^{\epsilon'}$.
+This amounts to replacing some convolution operators with $\rho^\epsilon$ by the corresponding convolution operator with $\rho^{\epsilon'}$, so the corresponding term in the telescoping sum involves the difference of two terms that differ at only one place.
 We gain the $o_{\epsilon\vee\epsilon'}(1)$ term in \eqref{EqFinalEstimate} from using the estimate \eqref{EqEpsilonGain} for this edge while repeating the proof of \eqref{EqEpsilonUniformBound}.
 We leave the details to the reader.

-We note that it is straightforward to adapt the present work to prove the convergence of the BHZ model associated with a system of generalized (KPZ) equations, such as the system describing the random motion of a rubber on a manifold \cite{BGHZ}.
+One can adapt the present work to prove the convergence of the BHZ model associated with a system of generalized (KPZ) equations, such as the system describing the random motion of a rubber on a manifold \cite{BGHZ}.
+The diagrams to be considered are essentially the same as we have more noises $\xi_i$ that are some independent copies of the same space-time white noise.
+The derivative in space will be the same as we increase the number of equations but our solution is still defined on the one dimenstional torus.
+It is just that the counter-terms for renormalizing the system are more complex to write as they have to take into account directional derivatives.